okeefm/s3g/doc/machine_profile_specification.markdown

   A Description for a Tool

     Key: A String of the Index of this Tool (i.e. "0", "1")
-    Value: A Dictionary of the Following Parameters, with appropriate values for their definitions:
+    Value: A Dictionary of the Following Keys with appropriate values:
         * "name", the name of the tool as a string
         * "model", the model number of the tool (i.e. "Mk8") as a string
         * "stepper_axis", the stepper axis this tool uses to extrude (i.e. "A', "B") as a string